gromacs/gromacs/docs/web-manual/index.rst

 to allow cross-linking between the user guide and the reference material.

-image:: plots/peregrine
-        :height: 5.00000in

 ..
 TODO this needs to be carefully checked that I didn't mess anything up too bad

-This manual covers implementation details and can also be found as a `printable pdf`_ (for those of you that hate trees).
+This part of the documentation covers implementation details of |Gromacs|.

 For quick simulation set-up and short explanations, please refer to the :ref:`User guide <user guide>`.